 I have talked about this here before “A simple guide to becoming a Virtual Assistant”, but since I have been receiving a lot of questions lately, I’d be glad to share again what I know and experienced through the years.
 Just to give you a short background, I started working from home in 2008 back when there were no support groups available yet, not many tutorials are found on the Internet, and different online tools that have been released in the market these days – yet WE SURVIVED without having to spend on paid training.
 I went back to working from home in the year 2014 as soon as I closed down my business.
 It wasn’t an easy journey.
-If I can recall, I spent a lot of time applying and sent about more than 10 resumes before I finally settled to something which wasn’t my forte at all – English Online Teaching.
+If I can recall, I spent a lot of time applying and sending more than 10 resumes before I finally settled on something which wasn’t my forte at all – English Online Teaching.
 I thought it would be a good start though.
 So I did online teaching for a year until I found the job that I really love – Marketing.

 To this date, I am still employed, full-time, and just completed 2 years as a Marketing Manager for a company based in South Australia.
 If you ask me if it’s good, I guess my 2-year of service (and counting) to them is already enough answer to that.

-Do I need to have the (work from home) experience to land on a home-based job?
+Do I need to have the (work from home) experience to land a home-based job?
 Computer literacy, yes to that since you’d be spending all of your time working around it.
 Awareness of online tools beforehand helps a lot, too.
-To mention a few are Skype, Zoom, Slack, Google Drive, CRMs etc.
+To mention a few are Skype, Zoom, Slack, Google Drive, CRMs, etc.

 To be honest, the majority of the employers/clients prefer someone with experience, although some do not really care.
 If there’s one thing I learned from my current boss, is this one: Hire character, train skills.
 Besides, pieces of training and proper handover are also given before they put you to the actual tasks you’d be assigned to.
 So don’t worry, you’d get a handful of support from your teammates for sure, and if you get lucky, your boss will also help you.

-Are training provided once you are hired?
+Are pieces of training provided once you are hired?
 Yes, a lot of them do.
 Just be honest about what you do not know yet and do not sugarcoat what was written on your resume.